 - Model Intelligence: You can develop a diagram or schematic in a 2D CAD application, creating lines, arcs and more.
 However, there is no intelligence behind those symbols and components.
-In Solid Edge Wiring and Harness Design, it understands and knows when you’re adding an electrical component, a connector, a wire and more.
-Behind the user interface, its keeping track of all that design work, doing things like automatically building a bill of material, or tracking what pins have been connected to wires.
-All that is critically important to automating downstream tasks and making changes quick and easy.
+In contrast, Solid Edge Wiring and Harness Design understands and knows when you’re adding an electrical component, a connector, a wire and more.
+Behind the user interface, it’s keeping track of all that design work, doing things like automatically building a bill of material, or tracking what pins have been connected to wires.
+This is critically important to automating downstream tasks and making changes quick and easy.

 - Auto-Reporting: Building up an electrical system creates a lot of information.
 At times, engineers need to do simple checks by creating tables of information generated from their designs.
 Solid Edge Wiring and Harness Design offers a quick table builder where you can specify which variables will fill each column of the table.
 There are filters and many more controls.

-- Sending Diagram Information: From Solid Edge Wiring and Harness Design, you can bridge out all or some filter part of the diagram information.
+- Sending Diagram Information: From Solid Edge Wiring and Harness Design, you can bridge out all or some filtered part of the diagram information.
 That includes lists of components, wires, connectors and more.
-Furthermore, this information is interconnected, meaning it knows which connectors are used with which components and which wires are connected to which pins.
+Furthermore, this information is interconnected, meaning the software knows which connectors are used with which components and which wires are connected to which pins.
 All that information can be bridged into Solid Edge, allowing the mechanical engineer to route the wires, bundle them together into harnesses, and more.

 - Sending Routing Information: Once the mechanical engineer is routing, they can bridge their information out as well.
 In Solid Edge Wiring and Harness Design, the electrical engineer can bridge the mechanical information back into their diagram.
 This includes information like wire lengths that are shown directly on the diagram.

 - Iterative Changes: Electrical systems, of course, are not designed in one pass.
-They often require back and forth iteration between the electrical and mechanical engineer.
-Sending changes back and forth is easy: you simply bridge your changes out.
-It shows up in the other application.
-If components, wires, or anything else is added, then you can designate which mechanical parts they represent.
-If the electrical engineer changes the color of the wire, then it updates automatically in the 3D mechanical assembly.
+They often require back and forth iteration between the electrical engineer and mechanical engineer.
+Sending changes back and forth is easy: you simply bridge your changes out, and it shows up in the other application.
+If components, wires, or anything else is added, you can designate which mechanical parts they represent.
+If the electrical engineer changes the color of the wire, it updates automatically in the 3D mechanical assembly.

 - Interactive Highlighting: Another interesting capability of this integration is interactive highlighting.
 Let’s say that an electrical engineer has their diagram open and a mechanical engineer, 100 miles away, has his 3D mechanical assembly open.
 These two are already connected.
 If the electrical engineer selects a component on his diagram, it highlights in the 3D mechanical assembly.

 This whole process doesn’t require any manual file management.
 There are no standards to worry about.
-It is as simple as sending updates back and forth.
-In fact, there is a change log that can be opened, where users can see what information is passed back and forth.
+It’s as simple as sending updates back and forth.
+In fact, there is a change log that can be opened, where users can see what information has been passed back and forth.